ljlclark/LJCPHPProjects/GenDoc/GenCodeDoc/ReadMeGenCodeDoc.txt

 ReadMeGenCodeDoc.txt

-The project contains classes to generate HTML files for specific PHP Source files.
+The project contains classes to generate HTML "Doc" files for specific PHP Source files.

 GenCodeDocFiles - Calls GenCodeDoc->CreateXML() for each PHP File where HTML